 The other animals decided they had to do something.
 It was the wise owl who came up with a plan.
 She enlisted the help of the eel.
 The slithery eel began to tell Tiddalik jokes.
 Tiddalik tried not to laugh, but after some time, he could not help himself.
 When he did finally laugh, all of the water he had stored up in his mouth and body came pouring out, and the animals and plants got water again.6

-The Frog in Japan
+Frog Meaning in Japan

 In Japan, a folk hero named Jiraiya rides a giant frog.
 As a ninja, he also possesses the ability to shapeshift into a frog.7 In general, the Japanese view frogs as symbols of good luck and prosperity.